New appliances for an orphaned bride or groom bring incredible relief

 But when an impoverished bride or groom has lost one - or both - parents, the happiness is bittersweet.
 There will be an empty space on the walk down to the chuppah.
 There will be a void on the dance floor and at the seuda.
 And after the simcha, an orphan will be on their own to get adjusted, trying to set up a new home - something which is doubly hard without any kind of parental support - emotional or financial.

-American Friends of Yad Eliezer/B'ezri's Appliance Packages for Orphans program helps yesomim and yesomos in need, by supplying them with brand new basic appliances: a refrigerator, oven, washing machine and choice of microwave or food processor.
+American Friends of Yad Eliezer/B'ezri's Appliance Packages for Orphans program helps yesomim and yesomos in need, by supplying them with brand new basic appliances: a refrigerator, oven and washing machine.
 Recipients get to choose the color of their appliances, too.
 This fund brings people practical help in building a new home, but it also provides them with a sense of normalcy and dignity, so the new couple can get excited about starting their married life together, ready to go - just like typical newlyweds.
+Tzedaka with recipients' self esteem in mind is always our priority.
+That's just one of the things that makes us a leading charity for Israel.

 The pain caused by the loss of a parent never disappears completely.
 But with your donation, we can try to easeit and enhance a chosson or kallah's joy by stepping to help when there is no parent to do so.